Enter your E-mail Address

 The Present

-NSW capital covers a huge land area and its population lives in more than 700 suburbs.
+NSW capital covers a huge land area and its population lives in more than 650 suburbs.
+Here are some quick facts about its suburbs and roads.

 Then extends west towards the Blue Mountains, north towards the Central Coast and Gosford and borders Wollongong in the south.

-For more information about the population and where they live read some facts.
+Here is more information about facts and figures, the population and where they live.

 But its heart is the City and its CBD (Central Business District).